This is the multi-page printable view of this section. Click here to print.

 4. Set up a local registry mirror to host the downloaded EKS Anywhere images and configure your Admin machine with the certificates and authentication information if your registry requires it.
 For details, refer to the Registry Mirror Configuration documentation.

 5. Import images to the local registry mirror using the following command.
 Set REGISTRY_MIRROR_URL to the url of the local registry mirror you created in the previous step.
 This command may take several minutes to complete.
 To monitor the progress of the command, you can run with the -v 6 command line argument.
+When using self-signed certificates for your registry, you should run with the --insecure command line argument to indicate skipping TLS verification while pushing helm charts and bundles.

 export REGISTRY_MIRROR_URL=<registryurl>